tobchen/KlonTUIke/README.md

 # KlonTUIke (Solitaire)

-KlonTUIke is a Klonduike (solitaire) to be played in a terminal.
+KlonTUIke is a Klondike (solitaire) to be played in a terminal.

 ## Compile